-This instrument contains an operating system and software applications restore file on a separate partition of the hard disk drive.
+These instruments contain an operating system restore file on a separate partition of the hard disk drive.

 NOTE.
-This restore method reinstalls the operating system and TekScope application software and drivers to the versions that were shipped with the instrument.
+This restore method reinstalls the operating system and the TekScope application software and drivers.

 1. Restart the instrument.
 During the boot-up process you will see the following message in the center of the screen: